Ready To Learn How To Identify Your Niche?

 Sam and Tim have very different and unique needs.

-The copy I would write and the content I’d create for Sam would pull Tim in.
+The copy I would write and the content I’d create for Sam would NOT attract Tim.

 It doesn’t mean he wouldn’t like my social posts or comment on things that are relevant to him, but my content won’t pull at his heartstrings.

-The approach to reaching, gaining credibility and building a genuine connection with Sam and Tim would take different approaches, messaging and content.
+The approach to reaching, gaining credibility and building a genuine connection with Sam and Tim would take different methods, messaging, and content.

 Because if you tried to talk to both of them at the same time, your marketing message would be too broad.